 A Key to Success for HR: Optimizing Field HR

 Field HR often represents a big opportunity for reducing or shifting administrative work.
-Recognizing and acting on this opportunity is key for operating a successful HR organization.
-On average, about 40% of HR time is spent on low value-added activities, such as performing routine transactions and general administrative support.
-Compared to a leading practice HR shared services model, a typical pre-shared services organization tends to spend significantly more time performing transactional work activities (40% vs. 15-20%) and significantly less time on advisement activities (32% vs. 50-60%) than organizations with shared services.
+Recognizing and acting on this opportunity is key to operating a successful HR organization.
+On average, about 40% of HR time is spent on low, value-added activities, such as performing routine transactions and general administrative support.
+Compared to a leading practice HR shared services model, a typical pre-shared services organization tends to spend significantly more time performing transactional work activities (40% vs. 15%-20%) and significantly less time on advisement activities (32% vs. 50%-60%) than organizations with shared services.

 Figure 1: Leading Practice FTE Allocation and Typical Activities

 Shifting and streamlining administrative work allows for field staffing efficiencies.

 Shifting the bulk of administrative work to the service center enables an organization’s field HR to operate more efficiently and strategically and thus outperform its counterparts.
 Top-performing organizations have fewer field HR staff and much fewer field HR administrators compared to other organizations.
 As Figure 2 shows, the top performers—at the median—are able to operate with a third of the staff.
 Field staffing efficiency is also gained through the reduction of field HR administrator headcount.
 It is clear that the top performers leave the comparison group far behind.
 More importantly, despite having lower field HR headcount, those top-performing organizations generally have higher customer satisfaction rates.
 Forty-four percent of top performers reported having customer satisfaction rates over 90%, while only 33% of SSOs in the comparison group indicated high levels of customer satisfaction.

 Leveraging Tier 2 specialists enables lower field HR staff.